euroadams/utility-engine/README.md

 ```

 :point_right: **Midpoint Masking/Cloaking** :
-To to change the masking direction to the middle, prepend dot sign `.` to the `$maskLen` parameter.
+To change the masking direction to the middle, prepend dot sign `.` to the `$maskLen` parameter.
 This will force specified portion of the text to be cloaked from the midpoint and span evenly to the sides

 ```php